sipostudent/Space-Riddle-Brain-Teaser-/README.md

 #### Layout Pro (Boundless Adaptability)

 - Choosing a **multiple page application (MPA)** takes into consideration the choice to make new content and spot it on new pages.
 Multi-page applications can incorporate as much data as required, for this situation, numerous riddles, name enrolment page and a scoreboard rank, with no page confinements.
-To say it necessarily, because there is a fair amount of content and features included on the application, I feel that an **MPA** is the best decision.
+To say it necessarily, because there is a fair amount of content and features included on the application, I feel that an **MPA** is the best decision. :triangular_ruler:

 #### Layout Con (Moderate Speed and Execution)

 - Being as this is a multi-page application, a server needs to reload most assets, for example, HTML, CSS, and **Python** with each interaction.
-When loading another page, the browser completely reloads page information and downloads all assets once more, even rehashed segments throughout all pages (for example the header/navigation) which influences Speed and Execution.
+When loading another page, the browser completely reloads page information and downloads all assets once more, even rehashed segments throughout all pages (for example the header/navigation) which influences Speed and Execution. :straight_ruler:

 #### Tablet Display

-- Please note, except a slight difference in page/scale responsiveness, desktop applies the same UI.
+- Please note, except a slight difference in page/scale responsiveness, desktop applies the same UI. :pencil2:

 <img src="static/images/Tablet-Space-Riddle.gif" width="300">

 #### Mobile Display

-- This image animation represents the standard UI across most modern mobile devices.
+- This image animation represents the standard UI across most modern mobile devices. :pencil2:

 <img src="static/images/Mobile-Space-Riddle.gif" width="300">

 #### Additional Note

-- Games generally require the users to interact consistently; thus, although the game spreads across multiple separate pages, the developed app is in a way that keeps interaction on the included individual pages dense.
+- Games generally require the users to interact consistently; thus, although the game spreads across multiple separate pages, the developed app is in a way that keeps interaction on the included individual pages dense. :pencil2:

 #### Colour Scheme